 - Stir well.
 Top with whipped cream and sprinkles.
 Add a candy cane as a stir stick if desired.

 Now that I've found peppermint whipped cream, this is my favorite way to make this recipe.
 But here are some other ways you can do it:

-- crush about 1 tbsp of candy cane for each cup of hot chocolate, add to the hot cocoa, and stir to dissolve
+- crush about 1 tablespoon of candy cane for each cup of hot chocolate, add to the hot cocoa, and stir to dissolve

 - add marshmallows